 Click here for our Ultimate Buying Guide on the Rolex Daytona.

 Leopard Print, Cognac Sapphires, Diamonds, and Gold

-The Daytona ref.
+The Rolex Daytona ref.
 116598 SACO made its debut in 2004, which was about 15 years too soon.
-I say this because I think if the Daytona Leopard had made its entrance during the Instagram “influencer” era, it would have found a much larger appreciate audience instead of being regularly labeled “the ugliest Rolex” ever made.
+I say this because I think if the Daytona Leopard had made its entrance during the Instagram “influencer” era, it would have found a much larger appreciative audience instead of being regularly labeled “the ugliest Rolex” ever made.

 To state the obvious, the Daytona Leopard is certainly not for everyone – it’ll take an ultra-confident guy or gal to pull this look off.
 And I would admire them for doing so.
 While it retains the familiar 40mm yellow gold Daytona case of the in-house Caliber 4130 generation, nothing else is standard here.